Founding, Mission, Legacy

 Founded in 1971 by Carlyle Hall, John Phillips, Brent Rushforth and Ric Sutherland, the Center for Law in the Public Interest (CLIPI) was one of the nation's first nonprofit public interest law firms.
-Established to redress the gap between powerful corporate and public legal teams, on one hand, and underrepresented communities and non-profit organizations, on the other, CLIPI provided pro bono legal services focused on advancing social justice, environmental stewardship, civil rights, and consumer protection.
+Established to redress the gap between powerful corporate and public legal teams, on one hand, and underrepresented communities and non-profit organizations, on the other, CLIPI provided pro bono legal services focused on advancing environmental stewardship and social justice, civil rights, consumer protection, and promoting transparency, honesty and accountability in public and private organizations.

 Over the decades, CLIPI built a distinguished legacy through impact litigation, counseling, and legislative advocacy.
 The firm successfully shaped important developments under the California Environmental Quality Act and other important environmental and land use laws, defended consumer rights, and litigated landmark employment discrimination and civil rights cases.